ScottMcintire90/humane-society-android/README.md

-# Room Reviewer
+# Humane Society

-#### An Application that reviews rooms, May 20, 2016
+#### An Application that mimics the Oregon Humane Society

-#### By Fernanda Lowe, Farnoosh Johnson, Reed Lambier, Scott McIntire
+#### By Scott McIntire and Kevin Deganos

 ## Description

-This application let users write reviews on rooms they are or have rented, or just read one, as well as:

-1. search for reviews
-2. add, update, delete a review
+This application lets users view a list of adoptable pets, as well as click an individual pet and read a description.

 ## Setup/Installation Requirements
 You will need the following programs installed on your computer.